SORTING, SORTING, SORTING

-...should have been my answer to all those who have asked me in the last few weeks - André, what have you been doing all day on the farm in Colombia?...
+... should have been my answer to everyone who asked me: André, what did you do all day on the coffee farm in Colombia?

-I would never have thought that this part of the process could be so extremely important to the outcome in growing specialty coffee.
+Unbelievable that this process can be so important for the result of a good cup of coffee.
 But when I was allowed to help sort it myself and saw the results, I knew why.
-To get the best quality coffee and before you can even think about roasting, everything possible has to be sorted out of the original crop.

-Sorting begins at the plant, picking only the perfectly ripe coffee cherries, through the washing process, where the so-called "floaters" (hollow coffee beans, plant debris, etc.) are removed, to the dry processing, where defects such as colors, deformations, insect bites are sorted out during and after the drying of the beans, and finally sorted by size.
+(1) At the harvest, where only the completely ripe coffee cherries may be picked, (2) through the washing station, where the so-called "floaters" (hollow coffee beans, plant debris, etc.) are removed, (3) to the dry processing, where the beans with defects are sorted out by color, deformation and insect bites during and after the drying stage, and finally (4) All beans are sorted by size.
 It is now easy to imagine the impact that poor sorting can have on the quality and ultimately on the taste of your coffee.